Sexual Harassment and Retaliation

 By law, when a sexual harassment complaint is filed, this is considered protected activity, which means the harasser or employer cannot retaliate against the victim.
 Retaliation can be many things, including but not limited to termination, pay reduction, discipline, exclusion from meetings, an increased workload, a decreased workload, isolation, and various forms of unfair or uncomfortable treatment.

 The risk of retaliation is another reason why you should contact an attorney right away.
-If you file a complaint and are unable to prove sexual harassment, termination is not considered retaliation.
+If you file a complaint and are unable to prove sexual harassment, termination as a consequence is not unlawful retaliation.

 You’re Not Alone

-Many victims of sexual harassment are overcome with fear, trying to deal with this stressful, demeaning, and often threatening conduct on their own.
+Many victims of sexual harassment are overcome with anxiety, trying to deal with this stressful, demeaning, and often threatening conduct.
 As an experienced law firm that has dealt with hundreds of cases of sexual harassment, we understand just how important our counsel is to a victim.

 If you have been the victim of sexual harassment and/or retaliation, or you are not sure and need help, contact us today for a consultation.